Anchorsify/Anchorsify.github.io/_projects/JutsuRules.md

 #### Clone
 By default, all Bunshin follow the same basic rules listed in the Bunshin no Jutsu technique (see [here](https://anchorsify.github.io/projects/GeneralNin/#e-rank)).
 More advanced types of Bunshin than that exist, however, and changes to how they operate are clarified here:

+ - Bunshin (of any type) can never make Bunshin (of any type).

  - Bunshin, unless stated otherwise, can act on the IC after they were created.
 If they were created before the initiative, then they use your initiative roll to determine when they can first act.

- - Bunshin (of any type) can never make Bunshin (of any type).

- - Clones, when created, copy over any Genjutsu affecting their creator automatically.
+ - Bunshin, when created, copy over any Genjutsu affecting their creator automatically.
 If the creator was aware they were under a genjutsu, so are the clones.

- - Clones copy over any status effects affecting their creator (except for Kage Bunshin) at the time they were created.
+ - Bunshin copy over all status effects affecting their creator (except for Kage Bunshin) at the time they were created, along with all Wounds their creator had.

- - Clones can only perform actions listed in their action options (which means only Moku and Kage Bunshin could perform actions such as Meditation), though you can spend AP to reduce their speeds.
+ - Bunshin can only perform actions listed in their action options (which means only Moku and Kage Bunshin could perform actions such as Meditation), though you can spend AP to reduce their speeds.
 Bunshin act on their own IC, separate from their creator, and using them does not increase the user's IC unless explicitly mentioned.

- - As they are separate entities, they do not benefit from any jutsu you use that designates you.
-They would also count as individual entities for jutsu that can target/avoid a set number of targets.
-Any bunshin that can take actions (such as through the use of AP, or being independent) can talk, Bunshin that can not take actions cannot.
+ - Bunshin do not benefit from any jutsu you use that designates you.
+They also count as individual entities for jutsu that can target/avoid a set number of targets.
+Bunshin share all per-combat limitations of effects (such as a Jutsu that can be used as a surprise attack once per combat: If you acted simultaneously with them to perform it, you'd pick which one of you gets that effect).

+ - Bunshin that can take actions (such as through the use of AP, or being independent) can talk, Bunshin that can not take actions cannot.

  - All Bunshin that state they can dodge or parry can do so without you having to pay AP for them to defend themselves, though doing so advances their IC like normal (and may require AP be spent to reduce their Dodge or Parry speed against particularly low-speed attacks).
 Anything beyond either of those two actions incurs their normal costs (both with appropriate Fatigue rolls and AP costs depending on the Speed and the type of Bunshin used).